blieusong/sybase-ase-docker/README.md

 Remember that this 172.24.1.1 is only visible from the virtual interface inside the Docker host or from any container attached to the virtual **sybase-bridge** network.
 To access **DB_TEST** from outside, you'll have to forward ports.

-If you connect from another container on the **sybase-bridge** network, you can refer to the server as *ase-server* instead of the using the IP.
+If you connect from another container on the **sybase-bridge** network, you can refer to the server as *ase-server* instead of using the IP.

 `interface` file:
 ```